 - Renewable Energy and Community Engagement

 The program can enroll up to two highly qualified students a year and is very demanding, both academically and professionally.
 Graduate students are expected to have strong academic skills, including writing, presentation and interpersonal communication.
 Every graduate student writes a thesis and completes a professional or teaching practicum.
 Students prosper from a close association with faculty.
 The small size means that graduate students can gain access to faculty in other departments throughout the University for assistance with their academic coursework and research.
 The scholarship application deadline is February 1 but otherwise applications are accepted throughout the year.

 |Cate Trueman completed an investigation of peer sustainability education with youth focusing on The MindShift Youth Leadership program.
 Here is a team in action...|

 |Ziwei Liu's thesis research explored the impacts of tourism development on a unique indegenous culture in western China.|

-* As of May 2016, the graduate program is transitioning from a degree name of "Recreation Management" to "Community Development" (the undergraduate program has already made this degree name shift).
-This has been approved by Acadia University and the name change is currently under review by the Maritime Provinces Higher Education Committee, where it faces a couple of procedural hurdles that will take time to overcome.
+* As of May 2018, the graduate program is transitioning from a degree name of "Recreation Management" to "Community Development" (the undergraduate program has already made this degree name shift).
+This has been approved by Acadia University and the name change is currently under review by the Maritime Provinces Higher Education Committee, where we expect a decision no later than the end of 2018.
 All current students are receiving the Masters in Recreation Management.
 The proposed name change recognizes that over the past decade, in parallel with changes in professional fields, the program has shifted from a tight focus on Recreation and Tourism to a broader focus on Community Development.
-We hope the name may change in 2017.
+We hope the name will change by the end of 2018.